coletto817/guardian-app-starter/NOTES.md

 1. What is .env file?

-- file lets you customize your individual working environment variables
+- file lets you customize your individual working environment variables for your application to consume in different environment.
 - store API in there, and ensure the file in included in gitignore - so it won't be uploaded and push to gitHub
 - read more: https://www.pluralsight.com/guides/how-to-store-and-read-configuration-files-using-react